Widget#

 </script>

-If you want, you can suppress us loading the widget and/or modify the user data passed to the widget:
+You can suppress the loading of the widget or modify the user data passed to the widget:

 <script type="text/javascript">